wxplmm/NumPyExercise/README.md

 # NumPyExercise
 > To learn numpy from &lt;Python for Data Analysis>

+# Tips
-- To Exercise the base of Numpy with some e.g.
+- For What: Exercise the base of Numpy with some e.g.
+- Prompt: Due to they are composed of the part of code, so the code commenting is not necessary that's why the comment is hide-out here